Synaptic protein regulates anxiety behaviour

 Mice with anxiety disorder

 Animal research with mice played a key role in helping the researchers in Göttingen to study anxiety disorders.
 Whereas healthy animals curiously investigate an empty test chamber, rodents with a pathological anxiety phenotype withdraw into a corner because they are afraid.
 However, when the scientists blocked the production of the recently discovered protein IgSF9b in these mice, the animals moved freely around the chamber again.
 IgSF9b produces a protein bridge at inhibitory synapses between two neighbouring nerve cells.
 “Blocking IgSF9b in pathologically anxious mice has an anxiolytic effect and normalises anxiety behaviour in these animals.
-This protein could therefore be a target for pharmacological approaches to treating anxiety disorders,” explains Olga Babaev from the Max Planck Institute for Experimental Medicine who carried out the experiments as part of her doctoral work..
+This protein could therefore be a target for pharmacological approaches to treating anxiety disorders,” explains Olga Babaev from the Max Planck Institute of Experimental Medicine who carried out the experiments as part of her doctoral work..

 An investigation of the amygdala in these animals revealed that the overactivation of the amygdala was normalized, and that this effect resulted from a strengthening of the synaptic transmission at inhibitory synapses in the amygdala.
 “Our research shows that protein structures at inhibitory synapses in the centromedial amygdala, and particularly the protein IgSF9b, constitute promising new targets for potential treatments.
 It thus provides an important contribution toward understanding the biological causes of anxiety disorders and for the development of new anxiolytic medications,” study leader Dilja Krueger-Burg says.